Note

 - Currently, each workspace can only have one automation user.

-- Configure Transaction Authorization Policy (TAP) rules to allow the automation user to initiate transactions.
+- Configure Policy rules to allow the automation user to initiate transactions.

 - Set up an API Co-Signer to auto-sign transactions initiated by the automation user, enabling fully hands-off automation.